mrrusof/mrrusof.github.io/_posts/2016-03-21-ecological-bin-packing.markdown

 GCB 30
 {% endhighlight %}

-The minimum number of movements is 30 and the first configuration with that number is `BCG`, thus we return `BCG 30`.
+The minimum cost is 30 and the first configuration with that cost is `BCG`, thus we answer `BCG 30`.

+# Solution

 We implement the solution in the following C program.
 For each line of input, we store the initial configuration in array `b`.
 Macro `Moves(x, y, z)` computes the cost for given configuration `x, y, z`.
 Variables `min` and `min_i` are respectively the minimum number of bottle movements and the index of the corresponding configuration.
-Macro `SelectMin(i)` selects the first solution that has the minimum bottle movements by updating `min` and `min_i`.
+Macro `SelectMin(i)` selects the first solution that has the minimum cost by updating `min` and `min_i`.
 The sequence of appications of `Moves` and `Select` computes the answer.
 The `printf` statement prints the configuration label and the cost of the answer.